How Many Tablespoons Are In A Cup

 1 metric Cup = 15 metric tablespoons = 250 milliliters (ml) (international)

-Can I use cups to measure dry and wet ingredients?
+Can I use cups to measure dry and liquid ingredients?

 What is a cup?

-In the US, 1 cup represents half a US pint or 8 fluid ounces.
-This is also referred to as the US legal cup for nutritional labeling and portion sizes, standardized at 240 milliliters (ml).
+In the US, 1 cup represents half a US pint, 8 fluid ounces, or 240 milliliters (ml).
+It may also be referred to as the US legal cup when used for nutrition labels by the FDA.
 Internationally, most countries have adopted the metric system of measurement, where a cup is slightly larger, at 250 milliliters (ml).

 How many tablespoons in a cup.